wp-plugins/updater/readme.txt

 * NEW : Added html blocks.

 = V1.06 - 08.04.2013 =
-* Update : We updated English language in the plugin.
+* Update : We updated the English language in the plugin.

 = V1.05 - 25.02.2013 =
 * Bugfix : The code refactoring.